rethinkdb/rethinkdb-rs/api/javascript/selecting-data/between.md

 __Note:__ Between works with secondary indexes on date fields, but will not work with unindexed date fields.
 To test whether a date value is between two other dates, use the [during](/api/ruby/during) command, not `between`.

 Secondary indexes can be used in extremely powerful ways with `between` and other commands; read the full article on [secondary indexes](/docs/secondary-indexes) for examples using boolean operations, `contains` and more.

+__Note:__ RethinkDB uses byte-wise ordering for `between` and does not support Unicode collations; non-ASCII characters will be sorted by UTF-8 codepoint.